 Difference Between Comprehensive and Third-Party Insurance

-• Third-Party Insurance: This only covers damages to other vehicles, property, or people.
-It does not cover any damage to your vehicle.
+- Third-Party Insurance: This only covers damages to other vehicles, property, or people.
+It does not cover any damage to your car.

-• Comprehensive Insurance: This covers both your vehicle’s damage (even if you’re at fault) and third-party damages.
+- Comprehensive Insurance covers your vehicle’s damage (even if you’re at fault) and third-party damages.

-Comprehensive insurance is much more extensive, giving you greater protection in a variety of situations.
+Comprehensive Insurance is much more extensive, providing excellent protection in various situations.

 What Does Comprehensive Insurance Cover?

-• Theft or vandalism: If your vehicle is stolen or damaged due to malicious intent, comprehensive insurance will cover it.
+- Theft or vandalism: Comprehensive Insurance will cover your vehicle if it is stolen or damaged due to malicious intent.

-• Repairs for the windscreen: Some policies cover windscreen damage without affecting your no-claim bonus.
+- Repairs for the windscreen: Some policies cover damage without affecting your no-claim bonus.

 Benefits of Comprehensive Insurance

-• Broad Coverage: This offers the highest level of protection for both your vehicle and others on the road.
+- Broad Coverage: This offers the highest level of protection for your vehicle and others on the road.

 What Comprehensive Insurance Does Not Cover

-3. Personal Belongings: Any personal items inside your vehicle (like a phone or laptop) may not be covered by the policy.
+3. Personal Belongings: The policy may not cover any personal items inside your vehicle (like a phone or laptop).

 4. Vehicle Damage from Potholes: Damage caused by road conditions like potholes is usually not covered.